conda-forge/blog/_sources/posts/2021-02-02-Outreachy.rst.txt

 Outreachy mentors will often be in the community public chat.
 The project mentor's usernames are: ``@viniciusdc``.

-Here are some read-to-go ways you can get started contributing on your own.
+Here are some ready-to-go ways you can get started contributing on your own.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Find an open issue to tackle or report a bug to the issue tracker;